Monday, April 28, 2008

 In every Swiss record store you could buy those Loda and Baldelli tapes which I found so great.
 It was so strange music, so different.
 But I first really started busying myself with it two years ago.

 When I did the first cosmic evening here, when I really called it like that, there were about 5 people here.
-One was from Bavaria and he was the only one who knew it
+One was from

 When it comes to age it's getting really interesting.
 We have the full spectrum here I think and that's what we always wanted, that's what makes a club good in my opinion.
 There are the older people who rather know this Sky or Klaus Schulze record and the young ones come and ask what it is whereas the older ones are happy it's played...I find it beautiful.